ryanbradshawcodes/My-Website/content/blog/creating-this-website.md

 ### Reflection

 Although I did not code the website from scratch I was still able to gain an appreciation for the processes involved.
-Moreover, I was able to use GitHub more which was beneficial as I want to become more comptetent at it since it is so widely used in industry.
+Moreover, I was able to use GitHub more which was beneficial as I would like to become more comptetent at it since it is so widely used in industry.

-I intent to continue adding blog posts to this website, and hopefully I will be able to modify it further to make it truly my own.
+I intend to continue adding blog posts to this website, and hopefully I will be able to modify it further to make it truly my own.
 Stay tuned!